Find & Apply For Clinical Research Coordinator Jobs In Orange, North Carolina

 Salary Information & Job Trends In this Region

-Clinical Research Coordinators in Orange, North Carolina play a crucial role in managing and overseeing clinical trials and research studies in the healthcare industry. - Entry-level Clinical Research Coordinator salaries range from $40,000 to $50,000 per year - Mid-career Clinical Research Coordinator salaries range from $50,000 to $65,000 per year - Senior-level Clinical Research Coordinator salaries range from $65,000 to $80,000 per year The history of Clinical Research Coordinators in Orange, North Carolina dates back to the development of the healthcare industry in the region, with a focus on conducting clinical trials to advance medical knowledge and improve patient care.
-Over time, the role of Clinical Research Coordinators has evolved to include more specialized training and knowledge in areas such as regulatory compliance, data management, and patient recruitment strategies, to ensure the success of clinical trials.
-Current trends in the field of Clinical Research Coordinators in Orange, North Carolina include the increasing use of technology in data collection and analysis, the emphasis on patient-centered research approaches, and the growing importance of diversity and inclusion in clinical trial participation to ensure representative and reliable results.
+Clinical Research Coordinators in Orange, North Carolina play a crucial role in facilitating clinical trials and research studies to advance medical knowledge and patient care. - Entry-level Clinical Research Coordinator salaries range from $40,000 to $50,000 per year - Mid-career Senior Clinical Research Coordinator salaries range from $50,000 to $65,000 per year - Senior-level Lead Clinical Research Coordinator salaries range from $65,000 to $85,000 per year The history of Clinical Research Coordinators in Orange, North Carolina dates back to the establishment of medical research institutions in the region, paving the way for innovative studies and collaborations with healthcare providers.
+Over time, the role of Clinical Research Coordinators has evolved to include more specialized training in research methodologies, regulatory guidelines, and patient recruitment strategies to ensure the success of clinical trials and studies.
+Current trends in the field of Clinical Research Coordination in Orange, North Carolina include the integration of digital health technologies, patient-centered approaches to clinical trial design, and a growing emphasis on diversity and inclusion in research participant recruitment efforts.